 |

 If you know of any other people who have done the walk or resources that may be of use to people walking around the coast, then please mail me with them.
-I am thankful to Gareth Barker for some of this information.
+I am thankful to Gareth Barker for help in compiling this list.

 |